What is an exit intent popup?

-And, an increasing amount of your traffic comes from tablet and mobile devices.
-Mary Meeker’s annual internet research has some great statistics on the rise of mobile:
+And, substantial amount of your traffic comes from tablet and mobile devices.

 DailyStory recommends our customers not using Exit Intent on mobile devices and instead use Push Banners that don’t interfere with the visitor’s ability to read the content.
 Google agrees.